2022.5 SANTA CRUZ HIGHTOWER FIRST TEST RIDE REVIEW

 It’s long-mission approved, as I was able to hammer out some pretty lengthy days on the bike, aided by the Glovebox, which is an ever-handy stash spot to lighten your pack load.
 Worth noting is the size of the hatch door, as it’s noticeably smaller than the SWAT found on Specialized frames, and can’t fit a 100cc OneUp pump, which is my go-to companion for trailside fixes.
 That being said, the Tool Wallet and Tube Purse that come in the frame are excellent little totes, and keep your stuff organized and quiet from rattling around, which Specialized’s SWAT bag does not.

 At nearly eleven grand, there better not be many upgrades to make right off the bat, and luckily in the case of this top-tier spec, there aren’t.
 There’s really only one thing I’d change right away, and that’s the tire choice to suit my local trails.
 EXO casing DHRIIs front and rear is a little bold on a bike meant to go fast on varied terrain.
 Even though you may be able to get away with it, it’s nice to have the reassurance and sidewall support of a meatier tire, or perhaps a light insert like Tannus or Rimpact.
 On just one of our laps at the press camp in Oakridge, there were five flats among the group, which speaks volumes of the bike’s ability vs. that of the light casing tires.
 That being said, the DHRII is a killer front tire: lean hard and dig in.
 Otherwise, things are pretty bang-on.
-I think the 180 rotors might ruffle some feathers, but this isn’t an enduro bike, and even after sustained steep burner descents I was getting pretty good bite out of the Code RSCs.
+I think the 180 rotors might ruffle some feathers, but this isn’t an enduro bike, and even after sustained steep burner descents I was getting a good bite out of the Code RSCs.
 You can always go bigger, but the nature of the bike is definitely more oriented towards descents where you aren’t on the brakes constantly.

 I only had one problem with the main components on the bike, and it was an immediately puzzling feeling in the Fox 36 Factory fork.
 Right off the bat, it felt harsh and a little unpredictable, which struck me as odd given how well I’ve had them perform in the past.
 After a lot of futzing around, I realized it was a problem with the air spring, where it was clear that whoever assembled the fork had shoved about 10x the amount of grease required.
 This was causing the transfer port and pistons to pack up, and when I cleaned things up the 36 was back to acting as it should.
 I’ve seen this problem with a good number of Fox forks recently, no matter if it’s OEM or aftermarket, so hopefully someone there can keep watch on the grease tub to keep things in check.